Fastest RTOS for Multicore and Manycore

 All applications on all cores are tightly-coupled through asynchronous, deterministic and lightweight message passing technology.

 Unlike other conventional RTOS architectures, eMCOS’s new operating system architecture enables hardware scalability that supports not only CPUs from single-core to multi/manycore and multi-chips, but also heterogeneous hardware, such as on-chip flash microcontrollers, SoCs and FPGAs.

 The platform is already ported to various hardware architectures, and its highly portable source code and design also make it easy to transport to new platforms.

-The choice of three eMCOS profiles - POSIX, POSIX-Hypervisor and AUTOSAR - allows Linux or Android software and AUTOSAR or ROS2 middleware assets to be reused and work in parallel.
+The choice of two eMCOS profiles - POSIX and POSIX-Hypervisor - allows Linux or Android software and ROS2 middleware assets to be reused and work in parallel.

 The POSIX multi-process profile permits running several applications together on a robust environment, with high reuse of existing open-source or customer applications on the platform.